MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Labs/LAB_01_virtual_networks.md

 1. In the Portal in the RG1 resource group view.
 Select on the **"app-vnet"** virtual network.
 1. On the **app-vnet** context menu on the left hand side of the portal scroll down and select on **peerings**
 1. In the **app-vnet** peerings pane, Select **+ Add**.
-1. fill out the form using the values in the following table:
+1. Fill out the form using the values in the following table:

     | Property | Value    |
     |:---------|:---------|